blaynem/ai-pet-photo/README.md

 ## TODO:

+Replicate Client:

+- Actually split out the replicate API calls to the replicate class so we can call it easier.

+Pipeline:

+- Upload the image
+- Training Pipeline (major 🔑)
+- Prompt Pipeline (minor 🔑)

+Better User Flow:

+- Allow the naming of the studio, not only the subject.
+- Enable a debug mode to change the training settings

 Dreambooth:

 - We should also flip the images to the opposite view as this allows us to double the training for free.